martindbp/martindbp.github.io/posts/install/index.md

 # Introduction

-Zimu.ai provides a browser extension for Chrome that provides interactive and adapative subtitles for select Chinese TV-shows and movies on Youtube.
+zimu.ai provides a browser extension for Chrome that provides interactive and adapative subtitles for select Chinese TV-shows and movies on Youtube.
 It is currently only available for the Chrome browser.

 # Download and Install in Chrome